idelfonsolab/idelfonsolab.github.io/project.md

  - **2021 - Current**: MIT-Portuguese Foundation for Science and Technology.
 A novel Cyber-physical prototype for on-demand perfume optimal design and production. **Supervisor**.

  - **2021**: Portuguese Foundation for Science and Technology - Individual call to scientific stimulus.
-A disruptive Cyber-Physical System-oriented autonomous chemical plant: a virtualizable, cooperative, self-manageable, and green approach.
+A disruptive Cyber-Physical System-oriented autonomous chemical plant: a virtualizable, cooperative, self-manageable, and green approach. **PI**.

  - **2018 - 2022**: Korea Research Institute of Chemical Technology.
 Development of package process of reaction and separation in refinery and petrochemical industry. **Team member**.

  - **2018 - 2021**: Portuguese Foundation for Science and Technology.
 Gas simulated moving bed technology for methane and nitrogen separation. **Team member**.

+ - **2017 - 2018**: Tekniikan Edistamissaatio (Finland).
+Artificial Intelligence solutions and control of Simulated Moving Bed Reactor units for production of a green solvent. **PI**.

+ - **2016 - 2017**: CIMO Fellowships, Government of Finland.
+Optimization of Simulated Moving Bed Units units for production of a green solvent. **PI**.

+ - **2014 - 2016**: UFBA.
+Development of virtual analyzers based on neural networks for predicting polymer properties. **PI**.

+ - **2014 - 2016**: UFBA.
+Development of a methodology for metrological quality and quality management of UFBA's experimental laboratories. **PI**.

  - **2012 - 2016**: Braskem/UFBA.
-Modeling and control for polyethylene production reactors. **PI**
+Modeling and control for polyethylene production reactors. **PI**.